 - The broad and diverse economy of the St. Louis metropolitan statistical area; - Very strong maximum annual debt service coverage; and - Historically low volatility of sales tax revenue, nationally and locally.

-This item is presented for information only; therefore, no action is required of the Audit, Finance and Administration Committee.
+This item is presented for information only; therefore, no action is required.

 Exhibits: